pnp/PnP-Tools/Solutions/SharePoint.SandBoxTool/README.md

 -a, --tenantadminsite  Url to your tenant admin site (e.g. https://contoso-admin.contoso.com): only needed when
                        your not using SPO MT

--e, --seperator        (Default: ,) Separator used in output CSV files
+-e, --separator        (Default: ,) Separator used in output CSV files

 -h, --threads          (Default: 10) Number of parallel threads, maximum = 100